 Electronic mail received in the Board's office at the central electronic mail address on or before 5:00 p.m., as shown by the Board's electronic mail system, on a regular workday shall be deemed filed on that day.
 Electronic mail should be sent to the Board's central electronic mail address in order to be considered filed with the Board.
 See K.A.R.
 94-5-10 (pdf) for more information.

 The Board's central electronic mail address is firstname.lastname@example.org.

-As an administrative tax Board, the Board's responsibility is to decide appeals.
-Neither the tax Board judges nor its staff may provide legal advice.
+As a quasi-judicial administrative tribunal, the Board's responsibility is to decide appeals.
+Neither the boardmembers nor staff may provide legal advice.
 In order to gain a better understanding of the Board's statutory role, you may review the Board's administrative regulations and review decisions of the Board on this web site.

 The Capitol Complex in downtown Topeka includes four-hour visitor parking in specifically identified lots.
 The closest lot to the Eisenhower State Office Building with Visitor Parking is Lot 8 at the corner of SW 7th Street and Van Buren Street.
 Watch the posted signs for Lot numbers and the identified Visitor Parking spaces.

 The Board's offices are located on the 10th Floor in Suite 1022 of the Eisenhower State Office Building, 700 SW Harrison, Topeka, Kansas.
 The public entrance to the building is on the North side of the building on 7th Street.
 Visitors are required to sign in at the front desk and get a visitor badge while in the building.

 See the Board's open record's policy brochure for specific instructions and more information.